Pevojed/hello1/cities.md

 of Saudi Arabia.
 They contain names of provinces, cities, and districts.
 It is necessary to create an Excel file where each province is assigned one worksheet.
 The first row of this worksheet contains the city name, and the districts belonging to that
-city are listed in the rows.
+city are listed in the colum below the city name.
 Input data:
 [regions_lite.json](/cities/regions_lite.json)
 [cities_lite.json](/cities/cities_lite.json)